Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 In Morocco, surfing reflects a gender-based distinction among practitioners, linked to traditional perceptions and social expectations regarding each gender.
-Through field observations and discourse analysis of Moroccan men and women, it becomes clear that this difference stems from gendered enculturation that remains prevalent in the country.
-The accounts of the Moroccan female surfers interviewed highlight that surfing represents a genuine social challenge that takes different forms depending on their personal experiences.
+Through on-site observations and discourse analysis of Moroccan men and women, it becomes clear that this difference stems from gendered enculturation that remains prevalent in the country.
+The accounts of the Moroccan female surfers interviewed highlight that surfing presents a real social challenge that takes different forms depending on their personal experiences.
 There is no single type of female surfer; each has a distinct profile.
-Each woman takes charge of her own decisions and adopts the most appropriate strategies to succeed in surfing.
-In these cases, surfing can serve as a vehicle for her empowerment.
-For others, breaking free from their country’s social norms seems more difficult, which can lead them to stop surfing.
+Each woman takes charge of her own decisions and adopts the most appropriate strategies to be able to surf.
+In these cases, surfing can be a vehicle for her empowerment.
+For others, breaking free from their country’s social norms seems more difficult, which can lead them to give up surfing.

 A Report from Morocco: Meeting Local Female Surfers

-Ever since I was a little girl in Morocco, people have always told me, “You can’t do that because you’re a girl”—that’s the kind of thing they say to you just because you’re a girl.
+Ever since I was little in Morocco, I’ve always been told, “You can’t do that because you’re a girl”—that’s the kind of thing people say to you just because you’re a girl.
 And for me, defying that meant showing them that just because I’m a girl doesn’t mean I can’t do it.
 So I took up surfing.

 Asma, a surfer from Rabat (journal, 2019)

-Even today, those words from that young Moroccan woman still echo in my mind.
+Even today, that young Moroccan woman’s words still echo in my head.
 They remind me of something that really struck me the first time I worked at a surf camp in Morocco in 2018, in a village near Agadir: the absence of local women in the water.
-In fact, I was particularly struck by the fact that, as soon as I approached the beach, I saw very few Moroccan women—and even fewer on a board.
-Yet I saw several female surfers from Western countries on those same beaches, and I myself had the opportunity to enjoy the country’s waves.
+In fact, I was particularly struck by the fact that, as soon as I approached the beach, I saw very few Moroccan women—and even fewer on a surfboard.
+Yet on those same beaches, I saw several female surfers from Western countries, and I myself had the opportunity to enjoy the country’s waves.
 Where are the local female surfers?
 Are they “invisible” in these spaces?
-The desire to understand this phenomenon then became so strong that I decided to dedicate a research project to it:[1].
+The desire to understand this phenomenon became so strong that I decided to dedicate an investigative project to it:[1].

-The focus here is on the life stories of Moroccan women who surf, their experiences, and their feelings.
+The focus here is on the life stories of Moroccan women who surf, as well as their experiences and feelings.
 How did they become surfers?
 To better understand this social phenomenon, it is equally important to examine how society as a whole functions with regard to the status of women, since one cannot exist without the other[2].
-From this perspective, this will “in some way allow the researcher to place men back at the heart of society” (Demouge and Olivier, 1999: 209), and fieldwork is conceived as “the observation of people in situ” (Hughes, 1996: 267).
-The ethnographic data comes from field surveys I conducted in Morocco, in villages near Agadir in 2018 and 2019[3].
+From this perspective, this will “to some extent allow the researcher to place men back at the heart of society” (Demouge and Olivier, 1999: 209), and fieldwork is conceived as “the observation of people in situ” (Hughes, 1996: 267).
+The ethnographic data are drawn from fieldwork I conducted in Morocco, in villages near Agadir in 2018 and 2019[3].

-According to Lapassade, participation means integration (1993).
-For my part, my integration was gradual and facilitated by two key figures: a friend from France, who was born in one of these villages, and Malik (62), a former Moroccan surfer.
-In one of the villages in the Agadir region, my integration happened through repetition—being seen, becoming part of the locals’ daily landscape, and being friendly while remaining discreet.
+According to Lapassade, participating means integrating (1993).
+For my part, my integration was gradual and facilitated by two key figures: a friend from France, a native of one of these villages, and Malik (62), a former Moroccan surfer.
+In one of the villages in the Agadir area, my integration came about through repetition—being seen, becoming part of the locals’ daily landscape, and coming across as friendly while remaining discreet.
 All these factors led the locals to be welcoming, even though some glances served as a reminder that I was “different”[4].
-My friend was there during the first year and frequented the café where all the local Moroccan surfers gathered.
-As for Malik, he played a major role in my entry into the “cultural intimacy” of the subjects under study (Herzfeld, 2004): he was very committed to helping me, whether by sharing contacts or teaching me more about how Moroccan society functions.
+My friend was there during the first year and frequented, in particular, the café where all the local Moroccan surfers gathered.
+As for Malik, he played a major role in helping me gain access to the “cultural intimacy” of my research subjects (Herzfeld, 2004): he was very committed to helping me, whether by sharing contacts or teaching me more about how Moroccan society works.

 For this study, the testimonies presented, interviews conducted, and situations described are merely the result of the “I was there” effect (Clifford, 1996: 42), my personality, the fact that I am a woman[5], and that I concealed my research intentions.
-In the field, my notebook and my voice recorder were never far from me[6].
+In the field, my field notebook and voice recorder were never far from me[6].
 Meeting local female surfers wasn’t that easy.
 That’s why, while I was getting my bearings, I went through a long initial phase of observation.
-I observed everything around me, from how the village and its inhabitants functioned to the customs at the beach and the seaside cafés.
-It was particularly there that I was able to meet many local surfers, observe their behavior and their surfing sessions, listen in on their conversations and join in, and even share waves with them.
-I adapted to their lifestyle, which was dictated by the weather conditions, so as not to miss the big gatherings of surfers[7].
+I observed everything around me, from how the village and its residents functioned to the customs at the beach and the seaside cafés.
+It was there, in particular, that I was able to meet many local surfers, observe their behavior and their surfing sessions, listen in on their conversations and join in, and even share waves with them.
+I adapted to their lifestyle, which is dictated by the weather, so as not to miss the big gatherings of surfers[7].

-About two weeks after I arrived in 2019, I met one of my subjects, Nora, at a local café.
-She very quickly opened up about her life and didn’t hesitate to bring up topics herself that might otherwise be considered sensitive (alcohol, drugs, same-sex relationships, etc.).
+About fifteen days after my arrival in 2019, I met one of my subjects, Nora, for the first time at a local café.
+She very quickly opened up about her life and didn’t hesitate to bring up topics on her own that might otherwise be considered sensitive (alcohol, drugs, same-sex relationships, etc.).
 Our relationship developed over time; we saw each other almost every day.

-Thanks to Malik, Inès learned that I wanted to meet Moroccan female surfers and expressed her desire for us to meet—no doubt driven by “a need for someone to listen, for recognition, and for understanding” (Galligani, 2000: 24).
-Over coffee, she took the lead in the conversation.
-At the end of our conversation, she contacted one of her friends whom I could count on to discuss her surfing experience.
+Thanks to Malik, Inès learned that I wanted to meet Moroccan female surfers and expressed her desire for us to meet—no doubt driven by “a need to be heard, to be recognized, and to be understood” (Galligani, 2000: 24).
+Over coffee, she took the lead in our conversation.
+At the end of our conversation, she put me in touch with one of her friends whom I could count on to talk about her surfing experience.
 My network among Moroccan female surfers was then beginning to take shape.

-Due to time and location constraints, I was unable to meet with Asma (a friend of Inès’) in person.
-The solution we came up with was a phone call (35 minutes), and our conversation took the form of a life story, guided by the prompt: “Tell me about your experience with surfing.”
+Due to time and location constraints, I was unable to meet with Asma (a friend of Inès) in person.
+The solution we came up with was a phone call (35 min), and our conversation took the form of a life story, guided by the prompt: “Tell me about your experience with surfing.”

 First Steps in Surfing: Imitation or Confrontation?

 I noticed that Marwa and Nora learned by imitating local surfers[9].
 It was by observing and copying the surfers’ movements and techniques that they tackled their first waves.
-For these two surfers, carving out a place for themselves in the water began first and foremost on land: getting close to the men and behaving like them (field notes, 2019).
+For these two surfers, carving out a space for themselves in the water began, first and foremost, on land: getting close to the men and behaving like them (field notes, 2019).
 A female skateboarder from Taghazout, a close friend of Marwa’s, confides to me, “To keep up, you have to be like a boy… That’s how you can adapt to these people [the surfers].”

 That’s exactly what Marwa did; from a very young age, she felt closer to the boys.
 This approach seemed to pay off: “They didn’t treat her like a girl” (a surfer from her village).
-In the eyes of the surfers, Marwa was just like them, but in reality, she experienced symbolic violence (Thorel and Necker , 2013) due to her “non-femininity,” as evidenced by the nickname the surfers gave her: “Mohamed” or “Med.”
+In the eyes of the surfers, Marwa was just like them, but in reality, she experienced symbolic violence (Thorel and Necker , 2013) because of her “non-femininity,” as evidenced by the nickname the surfers gave her: “Mohamed” or “Med.”
 This particularly highlights the surfers’ rejection of the fact that she is a woman.
 Nora, too, wants to identify with the surfers and imitates their practices to gain acceptance and find a place in this community.
-In fact, it was by spending time with these surfers that she began to surf more frequently.
-To explain Nora’s situation, it seems necessary to add some contextual details.
-Indeed, in this village, it’s important to know that “it’s also the people who fail in school who devote themselves to surfing” (Malik).
+In fact, it was by spending time with these surfers that she began to surf more often.
+To explain Nora’s situation, it seems necessary to provide some contextual information.
+In fact, in this village, it’s important to note that “it’s also the people who struggle in school who devote themselves to surfing” (Malik).
 Most of the village’s surfers are young, have dropped out of school, and spend their days riding the waves.
-For the luckiest ones, some find work in the industry and become instructors at surf camps.
-Everyone knows each other.
-A passion for surfing seems to bring them together, but not only that… drugs do too.
-When they’re not out on the waves, they gather at the café to talk about surfing over mint tea with a joint in hand (notebook, 2018).
-At that table sits Nora as well, engaging in the same behaviors and consuming the same substances.
+The luckiest among them find work in the industry and become instructors at surf camps.
+They all know each other.
+Their passion for surfing seems to bring them together, but that’s not all… drugs do too.
+When they’re not out on the waves, they gather at the café to talk about surfing over mint tea, a joint in hand (notebook, 2018).
+Sitting at that table is Nora, engaging in the same behaviors and consuming the same substances.

 (Journal, 2019)

-“It’s more about the confidence you project and how you carry yourself: whether you’re really aggressive or more laid-back.
-If a guy sees you as laid-back, he’s not going to let you get away with it, of course… For me, it depends on the day.
-Sometimes I don’t give a damn, like ‘screw you,’ and other times I’m more careful about how I act.”
+"It's more about the confidence you project and how you carry yourself: whether you're really aggressive or a little more reserved.
+If a guy sees you as reserved, he's not going to let you get away with it, of course… For me, it depends on the day.
+Sometimes I don't give a damn at all—like, 'go fuck yourself'—and other times I'm more careful with how I act."

 (Inès)